lowdowndan/5DCT/README.md

 # 5DCT
-A MATLAB toolbox for a novel motion model-based 4DCT acquisition and analysis technique.
+A MATLAB/C++ toolbox for a novel motion model-based 4DCT acquisition and analysis technique.